Modern Weight ScienceAbout

 Cravings aren't hunger.
 They're a distinct neurological phenomenon driven by dopamine, memory, and sensory conditioning.
 Here's the science behind why certain foods feel compulsive.

-The neuroscience: dopamine and food reward
+The dopamine reward system

 Why ultra-processed foods are disproportionately craved